nus-cs2103-AY2223S1/tp/docs/team/janelleljt.md

 in the form of an integrated solution built using Java with around 15 kLOC.
 The user interacts with the application via a CLI, and the application responds with its GUI, created with JavaFX.

+My role in this project was to design features related to order management.
+The following sections will give a more in-depth illustration of my contributions as well as the relevant documentation I have added to the user guide and developer guide.

 ### Summary of Contributions
 - **Code contributed**: [RepoSense Link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=melissaharijanto&breakdown=true) <br/>